chiefley/blog-client/src/Project Info/General Notes.md

 # My Biography
 I am a 75 year old male, still working as a fulltime software architect on a contract basis.
 I have been developing software for decades, most of it in backend architecture and DB Design.
 I have been using .Net C# since verson Framework 1.1, Entity Framework, and SQL Server hosted in Azure.

 I have very little front-end experience except for Winforms and Blazor.
 I have written a small amount of javascript, no Typescript, and very little CSS.
+So the goal is to develop the blog client using vibe coding with Claude.

 ## Technology Stack
 - Frontend: React with TypeScript and Material UI, Vite components